vrmeet/thexr/DO_THIS_NEXT.md

 (feature)
 - be able to delete a selected object

-(feature)
-- add pick/up and throwable objects
+- select should be a tool

 (feature)
 Easy way to add image wall